evanharmon/in-mono/headspace/aws/aws-security-whitepaper-notes.md

 RDS, Redshift, etc.

 ## Distributed Denial Of Service (DDoS)
-AWS has proprietary techniques against DDoS attacks
+- AWS has proprietary techniques against DDoS attacks
+- best practice is to separate static resources to S3 / cloudfront and dynamic to other services

 ## Man in the Middle (MITM)
 Amazon EC2 AMIs auto generate new SSH certs on boot to prevent MITM Attacks